OndrejHome/ansible.targetcli/README.md

 GPLv3

-Author Information
+Kudos to original Author
 ------------------

-To get in touch with author you can use email ondrej-xa2iel8u@famera.cz or create a issue on github when requesting some feature.
+To get in touch with the original author you can use email ondrej-xa2iel8u@famera.cz.